 Mina Susana Setra

-Mina Susana Setra is an Indigenous Dayak Pompakng from the Indonesian section of Borneo, where forests have long been a source of food, medicine, and supplies for her people.
+Mina Susana Setra is an Indigenous Dayak Pompakng from the Indonesian section of Borneo, where forests have long been a source of food, medicine and supplies for her people.
 However, the lands where Setra grew up were turned into palm oil plantations in 1976, completely altering the cultural and environmental landscape.
-Rather than sit tight, Setra decided to do something about it: by working with an organization dedicated to implementing policies that support and strengthen the rights of Indonesia’s Indigenous peoples.
+Rather than sit tight, Setra decided to take action by working with an organization dedicated to implementing policies that support and strengthen the rights of Indonesia’s Indigenous peoples.

-In 2012, Setra was instrumental in a review of the Forestry Law to the Constitutional Court, which led to the invalidation of the Indonesian government’s claim to customary forest areas.
-She’s also president of If Not Us Then Who, Inc., a global awareness campaign utilizing tools like photography, filmmaking, content curating, and local artworks to showcase the role Indigenous and local peoples play in planet protection.
+In 2012, Setra played a pivotal role in a review of the Forestry Law before the Constitutional Court, which ultimately led to the invalidation of the Indonesian government’s claim to customary forest areas.
+She’s also president of the board of If Not Us Then Who, Inc., a global awareness campaign that utilizes tools such as photography, filmmaking, content curation and local artworks to showcase the role Indigenous and local peoples play in planet protection.

 She’s on Instagram at @minasetra.